mdoege/PyTuroChamp/README.md

 ![logo](https://github.com/mdoege/PyTuroChamp/raw/master/icons/out.png "logo bar")

-## PyTuroChamp
+## PyTuroChamp/SOMA

-A family of chess engines inspired by Alan Turing's 1948 [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp)
+Python implementations of Alan Turing's [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp) (1950) and John Maynard Smith's [SOMA](https://chessprogramming.wikispaces.com/SOMA) (1961), and some related engines

 **PyTuroChamp** is closest to the chess engine in Turing's paper, but adds optional piece-square tables that can be tuned with the PSTAB parameter.
 A higher parameter means more aggressive forward movement.
 With PSTAB = 0,